ablwr/internetgirlfriend_club/cfp.md

 **Privacy**: You can also submit anonymously or with a nom de plume.
 However, this makes things a little tricky when retaining ownership or if I need to ask you if everything is OK.
 You can either navigate this complexity via setting up privacy/security on your side, or by accepting that the things you submit without a return-to-sender will be accepted as open to a [CC0 license](https://creativecommons.org/share-your-work/public-domain/cc0/).

+### Submission Deadlines

+Next chapter submission deadline is June 30, 2017!

 ### So...?

 If you'd like, you can email ashley.blewer, courtesy of gmail.
-For private submissions in which I also do not know who sent this narrative, manage your security appropriately and [reply via this form](https://docs.google.com/forms/d/e/1FAIpQLSeUqrFZoeRduZqeyEQsAPUoXb7SddRmQ2XmalXkym_29-P2gw/viewform?usp=sf_link).
+For private submissions in which we also do not know who sent this narrative, manage your security appropriately and [reply via this form](https://docs.google.com/forms/d/e/1FAIpQLSeUqrFZoeRduZqeyEQsAPUoXb7SddRmQ2XmalXkym_29-P2gw/viewform?usp=sf_link).